IagoErrera/template-node-ts-prisma/README.md

 1. Use the repository as template (by forking it or using this one directly)
 2. Install dependencies `yarn`
-3. Run `docker run -d --name postgres -e POSTGRES_PASSWORD=mypass -e -p 5432:5432 postgres:latest`
+3. Run `docker run --name postgres -e POSTGRES_PASSWORD=mypass -p 5432:5432 -d postgres:latest`
 4. Create a database in your container
 5. Configure `.env` file copying the .env.example and setting the variables